syncthing/syncthing/protocol/DISCOVERY.md

 Internet in general with the support of a well known server.

 Local discovery does not use Query packets.
-Instead Announcement packets are sent periodically and each participating node keeps a table of the announcements it has seen.
+Instead Announcement packets are sent periodically and each participating device keeps a table of the announcements it has seen.
 On multihomed hosts the announcement packets should be sent on each interface that syncthing will accept connections.

-It is recommended that local discovery Announcement packets are sent on a 30 to 60 second interval, possibly with forced transmissions when a previously unknown node is discovered.
+It is recommended that local discovery Announcement packets are sent on a 30 to 60 second interval, possibly with forced transmissions when a previously unknown device is discovered.

 Global discovery is made possible by periodically updating a global server using Announcement packets indentical to those transmitted for local discovery.
-The node performing discovery will transmit a Query packet to the global server and expect an Announcement packet in response.
-In case the global server has no knowledge of the queried node ID, there will be no response.
+The device performing discovery will transmit a Query packet to the global server and expect an Announcement packet in response.
+In case the global server has no knowledge of the queried device ID, there will be no response.
 A timeout is to be used to determine lookup failure.

 There is no message to unregister from the global server; instead